platformsh/platformsh-docs/src/security/compliance-guidance.md

 # Compliance guidance

-Platform.sh has many PCI certified customers using our services.
-Some aspects of PCI compliance are the responsibility of the host and others are the responsibility of the application developer.
+Platform.sh has many PCI and SOC 2 certified customers using our services.
+Some requirements are the responsibility of the host and others are the responsibility of the application developer.

-Basic PCI questions can be handled by our support team via a ticket.
+Basic compliance questions can be handled by our support team via a ticket.
 For more advanced questions or walk-through of a full audit please contact your Platform.sh Account Manager.

 ## Overview